YunoHost/package_check/README.md

 - make sure your user is in the `lxd` or `incus-admin` group (`sudo usermod -a -G lxd MYUSER`)
 - **restart your computer**: this will ensure you have indeed the permissions, and that LXD/Incus can access the BTRFS kernel module
 - make sure LXC/Incus is initialized with `lxd init` or `incus admin init --minimal`; in the case of LXD, make sure to use the `btrfs` storage driver unless you know what you are doing
-- if using LXD, run this command to add the Yunohost image repository: `lxc remote add yunohost https://devbaseimgs.yunohost.org --public`; at the time this README is written, fingerprint is `d9ae6e76c374e3c58c3c20a881cffe7435809adb3b222ec393805f5bd01bb522`
+- if using LXD, run this command to add the Yunohost image repository: `lxc remote add yunohost https://repo.yunohost.org/incus --protocol simplestreams --public`; at the time this README is written, fingerprint is `d9ae6e76c374e3c58c3c20a881cffe7435809adb3b222ec393805f5bd01bb522`

 <details>
 <summary><b>More details about LXD/Incus settings</b></summary>